arangodb/docs/3.5/deployment-kubernetes-troubleshooting.md

 If an `ArangoDeployment` of type `ActiveFailover` or `Cluster` was using one of those `PersistentVolumes`, it depends on the type of server that was using the volume.

-- If an `Agent` was using the volume, it can be repaired as long as 2 other agents are still     healthy.
+- If an `Agent` was using the volume, it can be repaired as long as 2 other Agents are still healthy.
-- If a `DBServer` was using the volume, and the replication factor of all database collections is 2 or higher, and the remaining dbservers are still healthy, the cluster will duplicate the remaining replicas to bring the number of replicas back to the original number.
+- If a `DBServer` was using the volume, and the replication factor of all database collections is 2 or higher, and the remaining DB-Servers are still healthy, the cluster will duplicate the remaining replicas to bring the number of replicas back to the original number.
-- If a `DBServer` was using the volume, and the replication factor of a database collection is 1 and happens to be stored on that dbserver, the data is lost.
+- If a `DBServer` was using the volume, and the replication factor of a database collection is 1 and happens to be stored on that DB-Server, the data is lost.
 - If a single server of an `ActiveFailover` deployment was using the volume, and the other single server is still healthy, the other single server will become leader.
   After replacing the failed single server, the new follower will synchronize with